mark-ruddy/neurorecovery/report/report_neurorecovery.md

 There are many different existing programs or apps to assist with post-stroke UL recovery.
 These apps use a wide range of technologies, including Virtual Reality(VR) and even adaption of gaming systems such as the Xbox towards recovery training [7].

 ### Developing an mHealth app for post-stroke upper limb rehabilitation
-An existing paper has explored feedback from US and Ethiopian rehabilitation clinicians for the development of an mHealth app to assist with stroke recovery.
+An existing paper has explored feedback from US and Ethiopian rehabilitation clinicians for the development of an mHealth app to assist with stroke recovery [9].
 It is important to note that the paper cited was feedback-only, no specific mHealth app was developed.
 Another note is that the term mHealth(Mobile Health) is not specific to a single app, instead referring to the concept of a range of mobile apps related to healthcare [8].

 Three app functionalities that received the perceived highest importance from respondantonts were: The rehabilitation team can modify the patients treatment plan, video-record arm function for later analysis and to automatically log and update performance in a number of factors [9].
 This data will be important in deciding which features to include in the NeuroRecovery app.